Roberto Fico: President of the Chamber of Deputies

 Fico with President Sergio Mattarella in March 2018.

 In March 2018, he was re-elected in the constituency of Napoli–Fuorigrotta with 57.6% of votes.
 On 24 March 2018, Fico was elected as President of the Chamber of Deputies, supported by his own party, the League, Forza Italia and Brothers of Italy.

-On 23 April 2018, after the failure of the mandate to President of the Senate, Elisabetta Casellati, to start a government between the M5S and the centre-right coalition, he was given an exploratory mandate by President Sergio Mattarella to try and reconcile the issues between the Five Star Movement and the Democratic Party, in order to break the post-election political deadlock and form a fully functional new government.
+On 23 April 2018, after the failure of the mandate for the President of the Senate, Elisabetta Casellati, to start a government between the M5S and the centre-right coalition, he was given an exploratory mandate by President Sergio Mattarella to try and reconcile the issues between the Five Star Movement and the Democratic Party.
+His charge was to break the post-election political deadlock so they could form a fully functional new government.

 His first year as President was characterized by a strong opposition to the policies promoted by Interior Minister Matteo Salvini, which were particularly severe on immigration and security.

 Political views

-Fico often stated that he was in favor of extending the right to marriage and adoption by same-sex couples.
+Fico often stated that he was in favor of extending the right to marriage and adoption to same-sex couples.
 He also supports euthanasia for the terminally ill and the so-called jus soli, which is the right of anyone born in the territory of a state to nationality or citizenship.
 Fico is considered the leader of the left-wing faction of the Five Star Movement, often in opposition to Luigi Di Maio.